Short Story

 There are moments of wonder.
 Spot them.

 Michael Pettit is a South African artist – a painter.
-His short stories have appeared in The Barcelona Review, The Bookends Review, and in various anthologies: WestWord Prize (3rd Prize), Parracombe Prize, Bournemouth Writing Festival Competition, MTP Short Story Competition (Highly Commended), Hammond House Prize (Editor’s International Choice award, and also 1st Prize for song lyrics).
+His short stories and poems have appeared in The Barcelona Review, The Bookends Review, Meniscus and in various anthologies: WestWord Prize (3rd Prize), Parracombe Prize, Bournemouth Writing Festival Competition, MTP Short Story Competition (Highly Commended), Hammond House Prize (Editor’s International Choice award, and also 1st Prize for song lyrics).